Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Introduction

 Simulating flows at modest computational costs while retaining a high level of accuracy is the aim of large-eddy simulation (LES) \cite{sagaut2006large, geurts2003elements}.
 Instead of fully resolving all length scales of the flow, a computationally less intensive approximation is found by coarsening the flow description and simultaneously including a subgrid model to accommodate the loss of explicit finer details in the dynamics.
 The coarsening is accomplished by spatial filtering, which, through the specification of the filter-width, establishes the required level of refinement that should be included in the numerical simulations.
 The subgrid model then approximates the effect the unresolved dynamics has on the resolved scales, and serves as a closure for the filtered equations.
 This approximation depends on both the adopted filter \cite{geurtsholm2003} and selected closure model as well as the choice of discretization and level of coarsening \cite{langford1999optimal, beck2019deep, fedderikbos2007}.

 With the increase of computational resources, direct numerical simulations (DNS) of turbulent flows are achievable to an ever-increasing extent and may serve to generate data from which LES models could be derived.
 This data-driven LES has been an active topic of research in recent years.
 For example, the decomposition of unresolved dynamics into fixed global basis functions and corresponding time series yields an efficient approach for which only the latter needs to be modeled.
 In \cite{frederiksen2006dynamical} DNS data were employed of the barotropic vorticity equation to model the time series of spherical harmonics as stochastic processes with memory effects, leading to accurate kinetic energy spectra in coarse-grid simulations.
 Using proper orthogonal decomposition (POD), \cite{ephrati2022computational} showed that applying corrections to coarse-grid numerical simulations may lead to significant error reduction.
 Machine-learning methods have also been successfully employed to find subgrid models \cite{beck2019deep}, reporting improved results compared to traditional eddy-viscosity models.
-Examples include using artificial neural networks in two-dimensional decaying turbulence \cite{maulik2019subgrid} and convolutional neural networks in three-dimensional homogeneous isotropic turbulence \cite{kurz2023deep}, yielding improved energy spectra and turbulent fluctuation distributions.
+Examples include using artificial neural networks in two-dimensional decaying turbulence \cite{maulik2019subgrid} and convolutional neural networks in three-dimensional homogeneous isotropic turbulence \cite{kurz2023deep}, yielding improved energy spectra and turbulent fluctuation distributions. \sre{Similar methods have also been applied to two-dimensional Rayleigh B\'enard convection.
+A reduced-order model is developed in \cite{pandey2022direct} by employing machine learning, where a combined convolutional autoencoder-recurrent neural network \cite{vlachas2020backpropagation} is used to predict the local turbulent heat flux.
+Accurate probability density functions are obtained for the local heat flux, while a dimensionality reduction to 0.2\% of the original size is achieved for the turbulence data.
+In a similar vein, \cite{heyder2021echo} study moist Rayleigh-B\'enard convection.
+The dimensionality of the system is reduced by applying POD to the high-fidelity data, after which the POD coefficients are predicted using echo state networks.
+Here a good agreement of low-order flow statistics is observed in the reduced-order model.}